Air Cuan Dubh Drilseach: Reception

-The reaction to the novel has been largely positive.
+earlier and later Gaelic science fiction — still essentially unique in the field of Gaelic literature."
 Aonghas 'Dubh' MacNeacail has described the novel as a "great step forward on many levels" for Gaelic fiction and Ruairidh MacIlleathain described the novel as a strong story and "a milestone in Gaelic literature".
 Moray Watson, reviewing in Northwords Now, while critical of some aspects of the plot, was generally positive, calling it an "impressive debut", and Raghnall MacIlleDhuibh (Ronald Black), reviewing in the Scotsman newspaper, wrote that he would include Air Cuan Dubh Drilseach "among the best half-dozen Gaelic novels ever published."
 In 2016, Air Cuan Dubh Drilseach was selected by Scot Lit Fest as one of the five most important Gaelic novels of all time.

 Saltire Society Literary Awards 2013

 In October 2013, Air Cuan Dubh Drilseach was shortlisted for the Saltire Society 2013 First Book of the Year Award, along with work from Malcolm MacKay (Mantle), Eunice Buchanan (Kettillonia), Vicky Jarrett (Linen Press) and Kellan MacInnes (Luath Press).
 Air Cuan Dubh Drilseach went on to win the award, along with As Far as I Can See by Eunice Buchanan.